rule

 Text 17

-When the Lord, who was sleeping in the Causal Ocean, entered Brahmâ's heart, was the universe as before created by his own intelligence.
+When the Lord, who was sleeping in the Causal Ocean, entered Brahmâ's heart, was by him according his own scheme the universe created as it was before.
+(Vedabase)

 Text 18